ankitchachada/clocker/README.md

 **What schema design did you choose and why?**
-* I used SQL database because Activerrecord is easy to work with.
+* I used SQL database because ActiveRecord is easy to work with.
 I used sqlite for development server as it was pretty fast to setup and run.
 For heroku, I used postgres as it doesn't support sqlite.

 * User
-  * Currently, the user has a role attribute which I was using to distinguish admin and a normal user.
+  * Currently, the user has a role attribute which is was used to distinguish between admin and a normal user.
 The important fields are email, password and name.
 Below it is defined what I would have done differently given a month.

 * ClockEvent
   * ClockEvent has an attribute event type which stores the reason for what a user is clocking for, user_id to store user.
 I have used created_at attribute to store the timestamp and is_clocked to know if the user is clocked in or not